Guangzhou Circle: Location

 Located at the south west boundary of the city, the building stands on the bank of the Pearl River.

 Design

 The building is similar to another circular building in Shenyang, although, unlike the other, the central core is open, with no glass.
 It is the world's tallest circular building, and has the unique feature of an empty circular core almost 59 m in diameter.

-The public areas of the building are not yet open, although the public plaza in front is open.
+The public areas of the building are not yet open, although the public plaza and the dark fountain in front is open.

 In 2014, CNN listed the building as one of the 10 most interesting buildings worldwide.

 Some critics believe that Guangzhou Circle is one of the most bizarre buildings in China.

 In the years following its construction, the Guangzhou Circle was identified as one of the most iconic buildings of the city of Guangzhou.
 Its image has been used on various occasions for information posters in public places and for advertising campaigns.